|SIC Codes:||8021 8041 8042 8043 8049 8011 5995 4119 8071 8099 8093 8092 8082|

 |NAICS Codes:||621210 621310 621320 621330 621340 621391 621399 621410 621420 621491 621492 621112 621111 446130 621493 621999 621991 621910 621610 621512 621511 621498|

 Demand for health care services is driven by demographics and advances in medical care and technology.
-Large companies have advantages in accessing the latest medical research, buying supplies, offering a wide range of services, and negotiating contracts with health insurers.
-Small companies such as physician offices can compete successfully by serving a limited geographical area, offering specialized services, or building a local reputation for quality care.
-The US ambulatory health care industry sector is highly fragmented: the top 50 firms generate only about 10 percent of revenue.
+The profitability of individual companies depends on efficiency, reputation, and expertise.
+Large companies have advantages in buying supplies and in negotiating contracts with health insurers.
+Small companies can compete successfully by serving a limited geographical area, offering specialized services, or building a local reputation for quality care.
+The US ambulatory health care industry is highly fragmented: the top 50 companies generate only about 10% of revenue.

-Major services include outpatient care provided by physicians (about 50 percent of industry revenue), dental care (13 percent), outpatient care services (12 percent), and medical and diagnostic laboratory services (6 percent).
-Other services include urgent care, mental health services, home health care, and rehabilitation therapy.
+Major services include care provided by physicians, which accounts for about 50% of industry revenue; dentists and outpatient care centers account for about 12% each.
+Other sources of revenue include medical and diagnostic laboratories, blood banks, home health care, rehabilitation therapy, and ambulance services.
 Health care in the US is led by for-profit entities, an exception to the global norm of nationalized medicine.